 New ways of working enable agility and speed to market.
 CIOs noted that a continued shift to product-based operating models, paired with advanced applications of data and analytics, has led to greater enterprise agility.
 More nimble technology architectures also support more nimble operations.

-Increased customer adoption of digital channels during the pandemic accelerated the shift to new team structures and reinforced the need to deliver products and services to customers faster and with less friction.
+Increased customer adoption of digital channels during the pandemic accelerated the shift to new team structures, roles and responsibilities and reinforced the need to deliver products and services to customers faster and with less friction.
 Michael Ruttledge, CIO at Citizens Financial, noted a 30% increase in the use of digital channels.
 Over the past year, his team has introduced more than 900 features in its mobile app.
 Citizens has leveraged advanced technology in those efforts, Ruttledge said, “but at the same time we’ve had to get that to market very quickly, and we’ve done that by changing our agile culture.”

 Pairing new ways of working with agile, scalable technology architectures has helped the IT organization at Target move faster and deliver more value across the organization, CIO Mike McNamara said.
 Today, Target has hundreds of products across the business that can release updates daily or weekly.
 “The rate limiter is how quickly our business and our guests can absorb change rather than how quickly we can produce it,” McNamara said.
 “That speed and agility has just been a phenomenal benefit to the business.”